 2. Participate in Sessions with Industry Thought Leaders

-During the CPO and CFO Panels, you’ll learn how to predict and stay ahead of price increases, drive predictable cost savings using data, and align with C-suite strategic objectives.
+During the CPO and CFO Panels, you’ll learn how to

 You’ll want to leverage the knowledge you gain from experts at the conference: